 Assessments in Maplewood are governed by an approved policy in order to be consistent, fair and equitable to all the property owners and taxpayers in the city.
 Each fall the City Council establishes the Assessment Rates (PDF) for the following year.

 Typically, city public improvements have some portion of the financing that is through special assessments levied against the benefiting properties.

 This assessment process follows specific statutory guidelines and procedures to protect both the rights of the property owner, as well as the general taxpayer.

 Special Assessment Policy

-On February 8, 2010 the City Council approved a Special Assessment Policy (PDF).
+On February 8, 2010 the City Council approved a special assessment policy.
+The Special Assessment Policy (PDF) was revised and formally adopted again at the January 13, 2020 City Council Meeting.
 The assessment policy was established in order to provide a written document that guides future decision making.
 This document will also provide clarity to residents affected by assessments.
 The policy stipulates that it is not all inclusive and that unique or unusual circumstances may arise that may require special consideration.
 Overall the policy is meant to provide a foundation and may be revised from time to time.

 City staff will make every effort to keep the posted assessment information current.
 Please contact our office before paying off an assessment.
 We will be able to provide you with the current principal balance, as well as the amount of any interest that may be due.

 The City of Maplewood is only posting information for current improvement projects.
 Assessments are certified to Ramsey County in November of each year.
 If an assessment has been certified you will need to contact Ramsey County for current balance and pay-off information.

 Once the city council has held the public hearing for a particular project, and has determined, (by majority vote), that the project is necessary and in the best interest of the community, all the affected properties are considered to have a Pending Assessment status.